sedihglow0xFAE/kersha/README.md

 THEY DONT KNOW WHAT YOU ARE AIMING AT AS A HUMAN, CROSS EYE VISION x 7.
 FORWARD, BACK, VERTICAL, HORIZONTAL CROSS EYED VISION.
 IT EXISTS.
 THEY WILL NEVER KNOW WHY YOU SHOT  WHERE YOU DID EITHER.

+One went under the tip of my wand as i had the tip on the table, it moved, i dont know what one moved it, but when the god ball got there they said, why did you move me here.
+After it moved they said, he pocked me.

 DONT WASTE YOU MANA.